Galois representations on the cohomology of hyper-K\"{a}hler varieties: The LLV-Lie algebra

 The combination of this observation with Theorem \ref{thm:LLV} implies that the natural homomorphism $R\bigl(\mathrm{G}_0(X)\bigr) \to R^{(2)}\bigl(\mathrm{G}_0(X)\bigr)$ is an isomorphism if the odd cohomology of $X$ vanishes, and it has kernel $\{\pm 1\}$ otherwise. \end{remark}

 Given a $\QQ$-Hodge structure $V$, we let $\MT(V)$ denote its Mumford--Tate group.
-As a consequence of a result of Verbitsky \cite{verbitsky1996cohomology}, the LLV-Lie algebra of a hyper-K\"{a}hler variety controls the Hodge structure on its cohomology.
+As a consequence of a result of Verbitsky \cite{verbitsky1996cohomology}, it is known that the LLV-Lie algebra of a hyper-K\"{a}hler variety controls the Hodge structure on its cohomology.
+We summarize this result as follows, see {\cite[Lemma 6.7]{FFZ}}.

-\begin{theorem}[{\cite[Lemma 6.7]{FFZ}}] The Mumford--Tate group $\MT(H^*_X)$ is contained in the image of the representation $R\colon \CSpin(H^2_X)\to \prod_j \GL(H^j_X)$. \end{theorem}
+\begin{theorem} The Mumford--Tate group $\MT(H^*_X)$ is contained in the image of the representation $R\colon \CSpin(H^2_X)\to \prod_j \GL(H^j_X)$. \end{theorem}

 We have the following consequence.